racket/rhombus/rhombus/0000-rhombus.md

 then `.`, at least by default.
 The prefix is inferred from a module path by taking its last component and removing any extension, so that’s why the import of `"f2c.rhm"` leads to the `f2c` prefix.
-To supply an explicit prefix, use `=`:
+To supply an explicit prefix, use the `prefix` modifier:

 ```
 import:
-  convert = "f2c.rhm"
+  "f2c.rhm": prefix convert

 convert.fahrenheit_to_celsius(convert.fahrenheit_freezing)
 ```

-Using `=` with no name before it imports without a prefix, but this kind of “namespace dumping” is considered bad style in most cases:
+Use the `no_prefix` modifier to import without a prefix, but this kind of “namespace dumping” is considered bad style in most cases:

 ```
 import:
-  = "f2c.rhm"
+  "f2c.rhm": no_prefix

 fahrenheit_to_celsius(fahrenheit_freezing)
 ```

-_If the left-dangling `=` as above is slightly uncomfortable, that may be good as a discoragement again dumping._

 Module paths are written with a `/` separator as in Racket, and the last path element is the one that determines the default import